OPENING 2020-21 FREQUENTLY ASKED QUESTIONS

 Each morning, in the comfort and safety of home, every student and faculty member will take and report their temperature and fill out a few CDC-derived questions in an app we will be licensing which comes with Bluetooth thermometers for individual homes.
 If a person does not meet the minimum health requirements, they should stay home, consult a physician, and come back to campus only when our guidelines for returning have been met.

-We are lowering the density of our campus life.
 LTS comes into this effort with a low student-to-faculty ratio, so we had a head start.
 We expect students and faculty to stay 6 feet from other people, where feasible, and not to gather in groups.
-We have substantially modified spaces throughout campus; it has been a busy and noisy summer of construction at LTS!
+We have substantially modified spaces throughout campus.
 We have purchased individual desks so students will not share tables anymore.

 We will offer Covid-19 testing for anyone with symptoms.
 We will also offer testing regularly for our faculty.
 We have arranged with an independent lab to provide testing via a minimally invasive, self-administered nasal swab, which our nurse will observe.
 Testing will be free for our faculty and supplied at cost to our students.